iyork28/Senior_Design/README.md

 	bundle # this does bundle install to get an update list of gems.
 If the Gemfile wasn't changed, this isn't necessary rake db:migrate # runs any DB migrations; again, not necessary if there aren't any

-I'll post the link to the Heroku server once it's set up to
+Here's the link to the Heroku server: [*http://morning-island-4911.herokuapp.com*](http://morning-island-4911.herokuapp.com).
+Not sure how dynamic this will be, so if it stops working...
+Oops.

-- Ian
+\- Ian